-Young people indicated they would like to see better bike infrastructure and the importance of environmental sustainability and innovative ideas for projects on these topics emerged, such as City run bike hire.
-Young people are interested in contributing in an area of interest to them one they have particular knowledge around or skills to assist with.
-The City will explore ways of engaging with young people when developing plans and strategies, such as the City's Integrated Transport Plan or the City's Strategic Environmental Management Plans.
+Young people were not asked about specific issues that were important to them, but nevertheless several issues did get spoken about regularly, this included better bike infrastructure and the importance of environmental sustainability, and innovative ideas for projects on these topics emerged, such as City run bike hire.
+The SPYN is a good starting point for consultation, but unpaid reference groups attract a certain demographic of young people, and a small number of self-nominating young people should never be considered representative.
+Young people are also often only interested in contributing on an area of interest to them one they have particular knowledge around or skills to assist with.
+The City should explore ways of engaging with young people when developing plans and strategies, such as the City's Integrated Transport Plan or the City's Strategic Environmental Management Plans.
+The biggest barrier to this can be City staff not having the experience, skills or confidence to engage with young people.
+A City guide of simple ways or avenues to talk to young people could be developed to support this.

-Young people aged 18 to 25 were underrepresented in the stakeholder engagement. and over the Plan's duration more consultation with this demographic should be delivered.
-However from the responses captured and looking at general trends we know that young people in this age group are interested in help with life skills development and areas that lead to employment, such as resume and interview skills, understanding how to set up their own micro business, as well as tax returns and other 'adulting' skills.
+Young people aged 18 to 25 were under-represented in the stakeholder engagement, and over the Plan's duration more consultation with this demographic should be delivered.
+However from the responses that were captured and looking at general trends we know that young people in this age group are interested in help with life skills development and things that lead to employment, such as resume and interview skills, understanding how to set up their own micro business, as well as tax returns and other 'adulting' skills.
 A youth maker's market was suggested to give young people the opportunity to sell their skills and wares.
-This could become a flagship youth event for the City held in places young people like to spend time and providing wrap around support with lead in workshops to build young people in pricing, promotion and reporting income.
+This could become a flagship youth event for the City held in places young people like to spend time and providing wrap around support with lead in workshops to build young people skills on things like pricing, promotion and reporting income.